 Areas of expertise:

-Bruce manages the Post-Processing team, which is part of Numerical Modelling section within Weather Science.
-The team is responsible for post-processing Met Office Numerical Weather Prediction models model output to produce seamless, automated weather forecasts from 1 hour to 2 weeks ahead in the form of gridded datasets spanning the UK and the globe.
+Bruce manages the Post-Processing team, which is part of the Verification, Impacts and Post-Processing section within Weather Science.
+The team is responsible for post-processing Met Office Numerical Weather Prediction model output to produce seamless, automated weather forecasts from 1 hour to 2 weeks ahead in the form of gridded datasets spanning the UK and the globe.
 The process also includes nowcasting (exploiting the latest observations to improve the quality of the model forecasts) and the use of ensembles to enhance local forecasts by providing more information on forecast uncertainty.

 The team are not only responsible for improving the underpinning science, but also work closely with the IT to support and develop the operational system, and with Business to develop new or enhanced products and services.
 Bruce leads the strategic initiative to provide the 'Best Gridded Data', which will use an optimised combination of nowcasts and post-processed forecasts from various NWP models to provide the best forecast at any time, in a standard form, to improve the delivery and exploitation of gridded weather forecasts.